arnaldpuy/uncertainy_irrigation_modelling/README.md

 uncertainty evolving randomly through time.
 Evidence for research reducing uncertainty is just as strong as for research increasing it, with perceived trends fully depending on the methodology used to analyze the data.
-Our findings suggest that advancing our understanding of the global impact of irrigation requires not more estimates, but deeper insights into how uncertainties and methodological decisions shape irrigation modelling.*
+Our findings suggest that advancing our knowledge of the global impact of irrigation requires not more estimates, but deeper insights into how uncertainties and methodological decisions shape our understanding of irrigation water use.*

 ## Replication